 Con #8 – 🥺 Hard To Make German Friends

 A German guy once told me: ‘Germans are like coconuts, the shell is very tough, but once you can get through it, you will find a soft and sweet person.
 Once a German becomes your friend, it’s a friend for life’.
 Boy is that accurate.

 Finding local friends in Germany is very tough.
 Don’t get me wrong, they could be very nice and polite, but just because you have a beer with someone a couple of times does not mean they are your friends.

 This is not only a personal feeling of mine, Germany ranked number 59 out of 64 countries in the InterNations Expat Insider in 2019 for the criteria’ finding friends’

-Related Guide: How to make friends in Germany
+Related Guide: How to Make Friends in Germany

 Con #9 – 🍿 Tough To Find Movies In Their Original Language In Cinemas

 Finding a cinema that shows movies in their original language is quite an adventure in Germany.
 These movies are called OV (original version) or OMU (Original with subtitles in English), and few cinemas play them.
-We crated the ultimate list of the best English movie theatres in Germany for you to check out.
+We created the ultimate list of the best English movie theatres in Germany for you to check out.